 The Company operates in a rapidly changing environment that involves a number of risks, some of which are beyond its control.
-The following discussion highlights some of these risks and others are discussed elsewhere in this report or in the Company's Annual Report on Form 10-KSB for the period ended December 31, 2004 and our Amendment No. 3 to Form SB-2 Registration Statement (SEC File No. 333-123008).
+The following discussion highlights some of these risks and others are discussed elsewhere in this report or in the Company's Annual Report on Form 10-KSB/A for the period ended December 31, 2004.